hsinhaoyu/hhyu_site/content/posts/spirals.md

 def spiral(c, r0, r1, n, shuffleP=True):
     """
-        Make a spiral with n points.
-        the distance from these points to (0, 0) ranges from r0 to r1
-        the density of the dots falls off accoridng to r^c, where r is the distance to (0, 0) c should be a negative number
+        Make a spiral with n points using Vogel's method. the radius ranges from r0 to r1 the density of the points falls off according to r^c, where r radius c should be a negative number
     """